2 Ironclad Emotional Support Animal Laws (Updated 2019)

 Emotional Support Dogs and Other Animals (ESA)

 ESAs are more specifically chosen as companions to individuals who are psychologically or emotionally disabled.
-These companions may include a variety of animals and may be a current pet.
+These companions can range from a dog, a cat, or even a miniature horse.
 ESAs are not trained to perform tasks or recognize particular signs or symptoms but are distinguished by the close, emotional, and supportive bond between the animal and the owner.

 Who Can Obtain an ESA Letter?

-Emotional and psychological disabilities applicable for an ESA letter may include:
+Emotional and psychological disabilities applicable to an ESA letter may include:

 Federal Laws and ESAs

-It is important that anyone considering obtaining an emotional support dog letter be aware of the laws that apply to owners and what they should expect from business owners under the law.
+It is important that anyone considering obtaining an Emotional Support Dog letter be aware of the laws that apply to owners and what they should expect from airlines and landlords.

 A brief summary of federal laws and ESAs can be found by reading on: